 Extra Pick Up (Extra Delivery): An additional pick up or delivery of items than originally quoted for.

-Freehold – describes the dwelling and the land on which it stands which is owned by the possessor indefinitely.
+Freehold: Describes the dwelling and the land on which it stands which is owned by the possessor indefinitely.

 Floor Protectors: A plastic strip placed onto a carpet or hard flooring to protect the surface from damage during removal process.

 Furniture Covers: Protective quilted covers to pack furniture into before being loaded into the removals vehicle.
-Find out about how leather sofas are moved.

-Gazumping - Gazumping is when the seller, having accepted your offer, then accepts a higher offer from someone else.
+Gazumping: Gazumping is when the seller, having accepted your offer, then accepts a higher offer from someone else.

 Goods in Transit Insurance: This ensures that belongings are covered by the removal company’s insurance whilst being moved by the company.
 This is usually only up to £40 per item; if you want more comprehensive insurance you should consult your removal company or home insurance firm.

-Ground rent – you will be charged this if you have purchased a leasehold property.
+Ground rent: You will be charged this if you have purchased a leasehold property.
 It is often a token 'peppercorn' rent charged annually.